delveccj/Lab-Final/LabFinalDryRun.md

 requests==2.28.1
 pytest==7.4.0
 ```

-2. Run `pip install -r requirements.txt` to install dependencies.
-3. Note, these are probably the libraries you need but you might need something different based on the basic functionality you implement in the next step.
+Note, these are probably the libraries you need but you might need something different based on the basic functionality you implement in the next step (Step 3).

 Creating and activating a virtual environment in Python is simple!
 Here's how you can do it step by step: